How long should a resume be? One page? Two pages? Does it even matter? We’re here to answer all your questions about resume length!

+A nightmare scenario.
 You’ve prepared a perfect resume.
 You’ve got the right skills and top-class experience for the job.
 You even included a cover letter.
-Yet—
+Yet, nobody called back.

 This guide will show you:

-- A list of best fonts for resumes and cover letters.
+- A list of best fonts for resumes.

-- How to pair fonts together to make resumes pop.
+- How to properly use resume fonts to make resumes pop.

-- Tips and examples of how to pick the best font for cover letters and resumes.
+- Tips and examples of how to pick the best font for a resume.

-- How to choose between different types of fonts, as well as bold, italics, and underlines.
+- How to choose between different types of resume fonts, as well as bold, italics, and underlines.

 The Calibri font is one of the sans serif, modern fonts.
 It is the default font in Microsoft Office, and it has recently been added to Google Docs.

-Its widespread usage means that HR managers and ATS software will be able to open your documents and render them correctly.
+Its widespread usage means that HR managers and ATS software will be able to open your documents and render them correctly (that does not mean you shouldn't use an ATS-friendly resume template).

 Expert Hint: Serif vs sans serif, what do they mean?
 Serifs are those tiny brushstrokes at the ends of letters’ lines (such as the three points of a letter y).
 Sans-serif fonts are more modern typefaces which don’t include those brushstrokes.

-The Cambria font is like Calibri’s serif counterpart, and it is also one of the most popular fonts in use.
+The Cambria font is like Calibri’s serif counterpart, and it is also one of the most popular and best resume fonts in use.

 Likewise, Cambria is available for both Google Docs and Microsoft Office products, so hiring managers will be able to view your resume as you intended.
 It is our choice among the best serif fonts on our list.